resibots/blackdrops/docs/dart_tutorial.md

 We will create a variant of the [reacher scenario of OpenAI Gym](https://gym.openai.com/envs/Reacher-v1); more specifically we will take the [skeleton file](http://dartsim.github.io/skel_file_format.html) of the task from [DartEnv](https://github.com/DartEnv/dart-env/blob/master/gym/envs/dart/assets/reacher2d.skel).
 In more detail:

 - The state space is 4-D (the angular positions and velocities of the joints)
-- The action space is 2-D (the desired angular velocities applied to the joints)
+- The action space is 2-D (the torques applied to the joints)
 - The reward function is unknown to Black-DROPS and has to learn it from data
 - The reward function is simply the negative distance of the end-effector to the desired location
 - The policy we optimize for is a simple feed-forward neural network with one hidden layer (and the hyperbolic tangent function as the activation function)